embuxLinux/embuxlinux.github.io/source/install.md

 5. **Monitor Installation Progress:** Observe the progress bar or another way of tracking the progress as the flashing unfolds.

-6. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device.
+6. **Boot Target Device:** Once the installation is complete, power cycle the target device, and insert the Embux device.
 The device should boot into the newly installed Embux system.

 :::